jamesloper/lemontron/guides.md

 3. Assemble the Lemontron
 4. Install software
 5. Calibrate the Z-offset

-**It takes a long time to write guides, so please consider supporting me on Patreon.**
+6. Support me on Patreon

 {% include patreon.html %}